-- Step 1: Project registration Project(s) related to the bid must be registered by the Clean Energy Regulator.
+- Step 1: Project registration Project(s) related to the bid must be registered by the Clean Energy Regulator and must meet all eligibility criteria for registration required by the CFI Act, including the project(s) being based on approved methods.
 See Step 1 Apply on the Clean Energy Regulator's website. - Step 2: Auction qualification The participant must be qualified by the Clean Energy Regulator to participate in auctions in relation to the project(s).
 This step establishes the commercial terms of the contract covering the project(s) that will be entered into by the participant if their bid is successful.
 See Step 2 Auction qualification on the Clean Energy Regulator's website. - As part of auction qualification, a participant will be nominating one or more authorised bidders to submit, on the participant's behalf, an auction registration application and an auction bid.
-If a participant is an individual, the participant may nominate themselves as their authorised bidder. - " To participate in the auction, participants must agree to version 2.0 of the code of common terms. - Step 3: Auction registration The participant must be registered by the Clean Energy Regulator to make a bid at the auction in relation to the project(s).
+If a participant is an individual, the participant may nominate themselves as their authorised bidder. - " To participate in the auction, participants must agree to version 2.0 of the code of common terms^{iv}. - Step 3: Auction registration The participant must be registered by the Clean Energy Regulator to make a bid at the auction in relation to the project(s).
 This step establishes the delivery terms of the contract covering the project(s) that will be entered into by the participant if their bid is successful.
-See Step 2 Auction registration on the Clean Energy Regulator's website.
+See Step 2 Auction registration on the Clean Energy Regulator's website">website.